Visa requirements for Spanish citizens: ID card or passport

-ID Card or Passport is valid for 90 days of visit in (Albania), (Andorra), (Bosnia and Herzegovina), (Kosovo), (Monaco), (Moldova), (North Macedonia), (Northern Cyprus), (Serbia), (San Marino), (Turkey) and (Vatican City).
+An ID card or passport is valid for a 90-day visit in Albania, Andorra, Bosnia and Herzegovina, Kosovo, Monaco, Moldova, North Macedonia, Northern Cyprus, Serbia, San Marino, Turkey and Vatican City.

-(Georgia) ID Card or Passport is valid for 1 year of visit.
+For Georgia, an ID card or passport is valid for a 1-year visit.

-(Montenegro) ID Card is valid for 30 days of visit, or with Passport for 90 days of visit.
+For Montenegro, an ID card is valid for a 30-day visit, or a 90-day visit with a passport.

-1 – (Egypt) ID Card or Passport is valid for 30 days of visit, {evisa} or {visa on arrival}.
+For Egypt, an ID card or passport is valid for a 30-day visit, e-visa or visa on arrival.

-2 – (Tunisia) ID Card is valid on an Organized Tours visit only, or with Passport – {Visa not Required} is valid for 90 days of visit.
+For Tunisia, an ID card is valid on organized tours only; with a passport a visa is not required for stays of up to 90 days.

-(Jordan) ID Card is valid on an Organized Tours visit or with Passport – {visa on arrival} is valid for 30 days of visit.
+For Jordan, an ID card is valid for organized tours; with a passport a visa on arrival is issued for visits of up to 30 days.

 Remote work visas

 Spanish citizens can apply for a resident permit on the basis of a remote worker from the following countries:

 Working holiday agreement

 Spanish citizens aged 18–30 (or 18–35 in some cases) can apply for a resident permit on the basis of a working holiday from the following countries: